 - An interview on campus with the Doctoral Program Admissions Committee

 Phase III: Admission to the University

 Candidates who have been notified of their acceptance to the Ed.D.
-Program must apply to the University (online at CSU Mentor by June 1) in order to reserve their places.
+Program must apply to the University (online at Cal State Apply by June 1) in order to reserve their places.